ChrisWinters/wp-my-admin-bar/README.md

 * Update: New custom settings: hide/show the Wordpress Logo, Howdy, Handle, WP Icon in Menus and display Site ID's next to Sites.
 * Update: Added new 'Visit this Website' menu with extended 'This Site' menu options.
 * Update: Created log-out links within: My Network Admin menu, the Visit this Website menu, and on Standalone WP installs.
-* Changed:Made several variable names and calls more descriptive, added more comments.
+* Changed: Made several variable names and calls more descriptive, added more comments.
 * Changed: Modified my_admin_bar.classes.php to become my_admin_bar.class.php - adding a new class call the my_sites, cache and tools menu.
 * Fixed: Corrected issue with uninstall and deactivation not working on multisite standalone site activations.
 * Update: Better functionality for standalone wordpress installs.